 When you thought you had heard it all, there one story like this one that you realize you haven’t seen it all!
-Imagine walking up to look at this ball of fur curled up on your chest.
-This creature is called kinkajou, and the 99-year-old woman probably never heard about this animal, as it is a wild critter that lives in the forest!
+Imagine waking up to look at a ball of fur curled up on your chest.

 While Aquaras was rushing to his mother-in-law’s house, a family friend – Cathy Moghari, got to the house to help with the intruder.
 In the meantime, the weird critter ran and hid in the attic.